002 The Challenges of Semantic Consensus

 Think of an evaluation function executed by an intelligent agent.
 The input can be subjective — an image, a text, a real-world condition.
 We know the function is not deterministic: two executions of the same model with the same input can produce slightly different results.

-This is not an opinion.
-It's a stochastic approximation to truth — stacked on top of the deterministic foundation that already exists.
+This is not philosophy.
+It's a stochastic aggregation mechanism — stacked on top of the deterministic foundation that already exists.

 The Jury Theorem